Lo1176/electron-streaming-player/musehit_app/README.md

     Have buttons to raise the sound, to accelerate the music Have a beautiful design

+bonus week 3
+add and then display the release date of an album add and then display the presence of a second artist on a song from an album (for example, Michael Jackson released Thriller, but Paul McCartney participates on the song The Girl is Mine) manage double albums. like The Beatles' White Album
 ## start your app usning : ##
 $> yarn
 $> yarn dev